IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Do not suppose the statements of the prophets to be true; they are all fabrications.
 Men lived comfortably till they came and spoiled life.
 The sacred books are only such a set of idle tales as any age could have and indeed did actually produce.”

-― <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a><span style="color:Chartreuse">(973-1057, 1st recorded vegan in history, Arab philosopher, poet, and writer and is regarded as one of the greatest classical Arabic poets)</span>
+― <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a><span style="color:Chartreuse">(973-1057, 1st recorded vegan in history, Arab philosopher, poet, and writer and is regarded as one of the greatest classical Arabic poets.
+Unlike most people who use tiny inconveniences as excuses, he was blind since childhood and still did all these.)</span>

 >“I credit my plant-based diet with giving me the energy and stamina to help carry my teams to four NBA championship wins. … Veganism has become a transformative part of my life and I have made it my mission to share the power of plant-based eating with the world. … Vegan eating is not just a slam dunk for human health; it’s also the most effective way to combat climate change, according to a 2010 report by the United Nations. … going vegan is one of the best things a person can do **for their health, for animals, and for the environment**.”